descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 </tr>
 </table>

 The proposed valid example is reasonable from many programmers perspective because `"hello"s` is a literal just like `"hello"` is a safe literal in C++.
-Implicit constant initialization turns temporaries into just global variables as such they are no longer temporaries and such would not impact this proposal.
+Implicit constant initialization turns constant temporaries into just global variables as such they are no longer temporaries and such would not impact this proposal.

 C99 compound literals are **safer** literals because the lifetime is the life of the block containing the temporary instead of the expression.
 As such turning temporaries into anonymously named variables would remove the need to use this trait to prevent dangling since their would be valid mutable usage of temporaries that no longer immediately dangle. <!--More on that latter.-->